f1reboywatergrl/f1reboywatergrl/README.md

 <br/>

 Hello :wave:!
-I'm Vincent, currently pursuing an Information Technology degree at Institut Teknologi Bandung.
-I'm very passionate about the world of Web Development and Software Engineering, and I'm open for opportunities regarding Back-end Development.
-Feel free to look around or to contact me!
+I'm Vincent, and I'm very passionate about the world of Software Engineering, and I'm currently open for opportunities in it.
+Feel free to look around!

 ## 💼 Professional Experiences
 | Roles | Type | Company/Institution | Duration |